Thursday, April 22, 2021

 This paved trail loops the Glenmore Reservoir in a 15 km ride.
 We always start from North Glenmore Park, bike down the steep hill to the Weaselhead, crossing the Elbow River, and then climb up to South Glenmore Park.

 In South Glenmore Park we usually stop at the playground and bring swim suits for the spray park in summer.
-We also like to stop at the concrete pump track located right beside the paved path.
+We also like to stop at the asphalt pump track located right beside the paved path.

 From South Glenmore we continue our ride around the reservoir passing by a McDonalds where we like to stop for ice-cream, Heritage Park, the Rockyview General Hospital and the Lakeview Golf Course.
 The ride finishes with a traverse across North Glenmore Park where there are a few playgrounds.